-8 Often Forgotten YA Novels That Should Totally Make A Comeback
+8 YA Novels That Need To Make A Comeback Now

 Give me just a moment while I pull on my crotchety old lady sweatpants and muster up my best “you kids get off my lawn” voice.
 OK, ready?
 I'm just gonna say it: where did all the YA books about literally nothing more than clothes, hair, sitting at home waiting for the phone to ring, and decorating your 10th grade locker with cat stickers go?
 And how about everyone’s parents — where did all the YA novel parents go?
 They’ve got to be somewhere, because not once did I hear about Katniss putting her bow and arrow aside and taking a break to do her own laundry, or make herself an old fashioned PB&J.

 I'm not totally hating on all the fantasy and dystopian young adult fiction that readers just cannot seem to get enough of these days.
 After all, young adults are our future, and as such they must always feel prepared should they ever be called upon to save the universe with dragons, bows and arrows, and gravity-defying karate.
 But I also think today’s YA readers are savvy enough to be able to not only save the universe from the forces of darkness, but also worry about the fact that the phone is just not ringing.
 Heartbreak and uncooperative hair are still really important YA issues, even if you're tasked with saving the free world, IMO.

 So, with that said, here are eight often forgotten YA novels that should totally make a comeback, if for no other reason than to remind you why you love all that dystopia so freakin' much.

 Emily of New Moon by L. M. Montgomery